 This is the first bar of the chart.
 By default, it will use the measure operation Add, and show a positive value.

 This is the second bar of the chart.
 If you want to show this measure as a negative contribution, change Measure operation to Subtract.

-Continue to add measures, setting Measure operation to Add or Subtract depending on how you want them to contribute.
+Continue to add measures, setting Measure operation to Add or Subtract in the advanced properties panel depending on how you want them to contribute.

 Add subtotals.
 There are two ways of adding subtotal bars to the chart:

 - If you have a data field containing subtotal data, add a measure with the subtotal data and select Subtotals as Measure operation.